viresh-ratnakar/exolve/README.md

         0.0
         000
       exolve-across:
-        1 Running to the opposite end for single (3)
-        3 Oddly fluent and entertaining (3)
+        1 Running with placement, essentially, for single (3) 3 Oddly fluent and entertaining (3)
       exolve-down:
         1 Retreating thief forgot to hide bananas (3)